-The Environment Finance programme at Re-Define is designed specifically to apply our financial expertise in order to aid improving environmental policy outcomes.
+The Environment Finance programme at Re-Define is designed specifically to apply our financial expertise to help improving environmental policy outcomes.
 Re-Define believes in the necessity for long-term vision and policies that take into account the need for environmental and financial sustainability.

 One our latest policy papers, written by Sony Kapoor, examines how globalisation has changed the nature of risks people face.
 It shows how, while idiosyncratic risks have fallen, the threat of system-wide risks has risen significantly.
 These developments have been accompanied by an ever-increasing degree of externalities, as well as faster and larger cross-border flows.
 These consist not only of commerce, but also of people, information technologies and pathogens.
 While the increase in cross-border flows has generated new opportunities, it has also exposed us to new threats calling for new institutional structures and a new approach to global governance.

-In the second part, the paper outlines specific short-to-medium term measures that Europe must take in order to tackle triple fiscal, financial and environmental crises confronting the world.
-This would allow the EU to take lead in global affairs, while also strengthening the Union and aiding further integration.
+In the second part, the paper outlines specific short-to-medium term measures that Europe must take in order to tackle triple fiscal, financial and environmental crises facing the world.
+This would allow the EU to take a leading role in global affairs, while also strengthening the Union and aiding further integration.

 The European Union should, as the most integrated region in the world, take the lead in both taking these emergent challenges head on and developing a model for new governance that can be replicated at the global level.
 This would be beneficial for Europe, and for the world.